top of page

 · Attend all required field trips and outside performances.

-· Audition to MDCPS Honors Orchestra.
+· Audition for MDCPS HS Honors Orchestra.

 · Participate in District solo and ensembles.